Italian Pasta Salad

 Frequently Asked Questions

 Can I prep pasta salad the night before?
 Yes!
 I recommend keeping the cooked pasta, and all the prepped vegetables/meats/cheeses in chilled separate containers/bags.
-The dressing should be kept at room temperature in an airtight container or sealed jar.
 Then assemble the salad when ready to serve!

 How long do leftovers last?
 This pasta salad is best kept refrigerated for up to 4-5 days.
 When reserving it, you can drizzle it with a little bit of olive oil to freshen up the dish.